ABOUT THIS EVENT

 Give yourself an edge, develop switched on mindfulness skills to see and respond with heightened awareness to address what’s been holding back performance or effective problem solving.

-Join us for a 2hr Masterclass on Mindfulness for the Workplace.
+Join us for a 2hr Mindfulness at work masterclass.
 You will gain an understanding of many mindfulness practices and bring these benefits into your work life:

 - Improved decision making

 - Buoyant wellbeing, just to name a few…